 Today, a majority of people in both parties still feel they do not have a voice, with 77 percent agreeing that “the laws enacted by our national government these days mostly reflect what powerful special interests and their lobbyists want.”
 Eight in 10 say the influence of money in our system is getting worse.

 And while most Americans said something similar a decade ago, I think we all recognize that now, more than ever, is a time for action.
 This is an inflection point, and we must seize it.

 The report does touch on possible paths forward to restore voters’ confidence in our system.
 But there are additional, viable, bipartisan models that could actually win support in Congress.
 In fact, a few years ago, we co-authored a report with the Campaign Legal Center, called Blueprints for Democracy, to lay out great examples of functional models at the state and local levels.

-Minnesota, for instance, has a system that incentives small donors through tax credits and rebates.
+Minnesota, for instance, has a system that incentivizes small donors through tax credits and rebates.
 In South Carolina, registered lobbyists are prohibited from making contributions to candidates if they engage in lobbying the public office for which the candidate is seeking election.
 Even better, this law has been upheld by the state’s conservative Supreme Court as essential to limiting corruption — either actual corruption, or the appearance of it (which undermines trust in the system).